siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 - widespread bodily loops;
 - large-scale neural and physiological coordination;
-- candidate microscopic selectors such as microtubules;
+- microscopic resonant cavities such as microtubules;
 - and the larger self as the coordinated recognizing loop formed from all of them.